 A robust equine therapy program is conducted in partnership with Aspen Hollow Young Ranchers, Inc. Aspen Hollow serves at-risk youth, providing meaningful experiences that help the children develop sustainable life skills through building dynamic, authentic relationships with a horse, other animals, and the community in a professionally supported, safe, and natural environment.

-For questions regarding Mount Saint Vincent’s animal-assisted therapy program for children, call our animal-assisted therapist, Maggie O’Connor, at 303-458-7220 ext.
+Please note that we only provide animal-assisted therapy for the clients enrolled in our residential and day treatment programs.
+For other questions regarding Mount Saint Vincent’s animal-assisted therapy program for children, call our animal-assisted therapist, Maggie O’Connor, at 303-458-7220 ext.
 269 or email mailto:mo’email@example.com.